-In addition to its own professional fees, the buyer is usually responsible for payment of value-added tax (VAT) if applicable, stamp duty, and transfer fees.
+In addition to its own professional fees, the buyer is usually responsible for payment of VAT if applicable, stamp duty, and transfer fees.
 The seller is responsible for payment of any capital gains tax and its professional fees.
 For further details, see the Taxation section, below.